seth586/guides/FreeNAS/extras.md

 Don't have a static IP address? `lnd` will loose peer connections unless you configure `nat=true` and have a working UPnP implementation.
 This is a process to ensure your UPnP implementation is secure.

 ### Mobile Wallets for Android over Tor Hidden Service
+Connect securely, privately, and anonymously to your home node wherever you are in the world!

 #### [Zeus LN](wallets/zeusln.md)